lfeng100/center-of-focus-tracking/README.md

 https://www.researchgate.net/publication/338086954_Use_of_Machine_Learning_to_Automate_the_Identification_of_Basketball_Strategies_Using_Whole_Team_Player_Tracking_Data

 # Dependencies
 Each program was ran in a conda environment.
 See `environment.yml` for dependencies.
+If you encounter versioning issues, the main libraries used is cv2 (opencv) and numpy, which may be installed manually.